gchq/sleeper/docs/usage/data-processing.md

 For arbitrary data processing, you can write your own iterator implementing the Java interface `ConfigStringIterator`.
 This lets you insert operations to be performed on rows as Sleeper reads the underlying data, which is usually done in parallel across many machines.
+If you set this against a Sleeper table it will be applied during compactions, but that forces use of the Java data engine, which is much more expensive and slower.
+You can also set this against a query, which does not force use of the Java data engine.
 Note that this will have an impact on startup time during queries, as your code will be loaded from S3 at runtime.

 This is a function that takes as input a `CloseableIterator<Row>` and returns a `CloseableIterator<Row>`.
 Examples of iterators that perform aggregation or filtering can be found in the `example-iterators` module.
 The iterator should